Table of Contents

 - MBus200 for max 200 meters; width: 8 DIN modules

-It is possible to connect several converters to a single Gateway.
+It is possible to connect multiple converters to a single Gateway.